b14ucky/sudoku-final-project/README.md

 ### Installation

 - Go to **Releases**, select the latest release and download sudoku.zip.
-- Extract .zip file and make sure that sudoku.exe and assets are the same directory.
+- Extract .zip file and make sure that sudoku.exe and assets are in the same directory.
 - Enjoy the game.